philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

   - Joint: L/R
 - All dates were standardized and invalid values removed
   - All invalid values like "xxxxxxxxxx",  "xxxxxxxxxxxxxxx", etc were removed before data processing;
-- Age were computed as whole years between birth and first surgery, with calendar accuracy;
+- Age was computed as whole years between birth and first surgery, with calendar accuracy;

 # Methods